jechols/batch-lccn-fixer/README.md

 careful error checks as this tool needs to be able to correct batches at any time in the future if we have to reload from our archive (rather than re-archiving a second batch and hoping we didn't create new problems).

+This tool relies on `exiftool` existing on the system on which it's run.
+If that isn't a possibility, the PDFs won't get their EXIF data fixed.
+We'll have to decide if this is acceptable, as there's always a risk that `exiftool` is simply not an option in the future.
+If this happens, a dummy `exiftool` binary would need to be put in the system path, but not reading or writing to the files.
+Otherwise this application will take a much longer time than it should, as it will try to process the PDFs 5 times each, and it will log a great number of false errors.